kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 ![hacktoberfest-accepted label](https://user-images.githubusercontent.com/563819/95412776-5919c880-08ef-11eb-8a63-f58f6bc4e3e4.png)

-If one of these is true, the
+If one of these is true, the project is considered opted-in to Hacktoberfest.

+Now since we at Excalibur have always opted-in each year, I can tell you that **we expect people to ask questions!** We try to triage and choose potential Hacktoberfest issues ahead of time (heh, in "Preptember") but we know that people will likely have questions.

+After all, first-time contributors can't be expected to have answers to everything, of course you will need some help along th
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ1MjE3ODIxLDE4MjUxNTc4NTldfQ==
+eyJoaXN0b3J5IjpbLTEyNTAxNzE0NTksMTgyNTE1Nzg1OV19
 -->